 In this Schedule:

-activity fee, for a superannuation product, has the meaning given by subsection 29V(7) of the SIS Act.
+activity fee, for a superannuation product, has the meaning given by clause 209A.

-administration fee has the meaning given by clause 209A.
+administration fees and costs has the meaning given by clause 209A.

 advice fee

-(a) for a superannuation product—has the meaning given by subsection 29V(8) of the SIS Act
+(a) for a superannuation product—is a fee that relates directly to costs (other than intrafund advice costs) incurred by the trustee, or the trustees, of a superannuation entity because of the provision of financial product advice to a member by:

+(i) a trustee of the entity; or

+(ii) another person acting as an employee of, or under an arrangement with, a trustee or trustees of the entity; and

+those costs are not otherwise charged as administration fees or costs, investment fees or costs, transaction costs, a switching fee, an exit fee, an activity fee or an insurance fee; and

 (b) for a collective investment product—means an amount that is:

 (i) paid or payable to a financial adviser for financial product advice to a retail client or product holder about an investment; and

-(ii) not included in a contribution fee, withdrawal fee, exit fee, establishment fee or management cost.
+(ii) not included in a contribution fee, withdrawal fee, exit fee, establishment fee, management fees and costs or transaction costs.

 balanced investment option means an investment option in which the ratio of investment in growth assets, such as shares or property, to investment in defensive assets, such as cash or bonds, is as close as practicable to 70:30.

-borrowing costs means costs, including costs in an interposed vehicle, relating to a credit facility within the meaning of regulation 7.1.06 relating to the provision of credit within the meaning of subregulation 7.1.06(3)
+borrowing costs means costs, including costs in an interposed vehicle, relating to a credit facility within the meaning of regulation 7.1.06 relating to the provision of credit within the meaning of subregulation 7.1.06(3).

-to:

-(a) a trustee of a superannuation entity; or

-(b) an interposed vehicle, or a trustee of an interposed vehicle, in or through which the property of a superannuation fund is invested.

 brokerage means an amount paid or payable to a broker for undertaking a transaction for the acquisition or disposal of a financial product.

 buy-sell spread:

-(a) for a superannuation product—has the meaning given by subsection 29V(4) of the SIS Act; or
+(a) for a superannuation product—has the meaning given by clause 209A; or

-(b) for a collective investment product—means an amount, deducted from the value of a financial product of a product holder, that represents an apportionment, among product holders, of the actual or estimated transaction costs incurred by the managed investment scheme.
+(b) for a collective investment product—means an amount, deducted from the value of a financial product of a product holder, that represents an apportionment, among product holders, of the actual or estimated costs incurred in transactions by the managed investment scheme; and

+(c) despite paragraphs (a) and (b), in clause 103(1) and 209(j) (unless otherwise specified)—means an amount that is:

+(i) deducted from the value of an investment that represents an apportionment, among investors, of the actual or estimated costs incurred in transactions by the investment; and

+(ii) incurred by a superannuation trustee, responsible entity or operator of a notified foreign passport fund.

 collective investment product means a managed investment product or a foreign passport fund product.